Denied Concealed Carry Permit in Wisconsin: Time & Money

 If you have encountered legal trouble in the past, you may be in for a long and complicated process.
 Even if you’ve received a pardon or your record was wiped clean, the laws may prohibit you from receiving a concealed carry permit in Wisconsin.
 Laws vary from state to state, so while you may be eligible to receive a concealed carry permit elsewhere, Wisconsin holds strong to strict legislature.

-If you choose to proceed, even if everything works in your favor, your case will likely take years and could cost you thousands of dollars.
+Grieve Law has successfully restored firearm rights for clients, but it is not an easy process.
+If you choose to proceed, your case could take years and cost thousands of dollars, all with no guarantee of success.
 Unfortunately, our attorneys did not write the laws, and cannot bypass this process.